csiro/lime/README.md

 # Lime
-A library of useful C++ stuff developed and implemented by Phil Kilby.
+A library of useful C++ stuff developed and implemented by Phil Kilby on belalf of CSIRO.

+Subject to copyright as set out in the file [LICENCE.md](LICENCE.md)

 # Installation